Cristian Bud: Return to Gaz Metan Mediaș

 In the summer of 2013, Bud returned to the club again signing a one-year contract.
 Although most of the year he missed games because of an injury, Bud managed to make 10 appearances for the club scoring 5 goals.

 Pandurii Târgu Jiu

 At the insistence of the coach, Cristian Pustai, Bud signed a two-year contract with the Liga 1 club making 6 appearances for the club.

 Milsami Orhei

 After ending its contract with Pandurii Targu Jiu, Bud signed a three-year deal with the Moldovan Champions Milsami Orhei.
 In his first season, he made 20 appearances for the club and managed to eliminate Ludogorets Razgrad in the second qualifying round of the 2015–16 UEFA Champions League and winning the Moldovan Championship.
 In his two-years with the club, Bud managed to score 16 goals in 37 appearances.

 Return to CFR Cluj

 After two successful seasons in Moldova, Bud signed with his former team CFR Cluj becoming the club's top scorer with 16 goals in 41 appearances.
+He was Digi Sport Player of the Month for September 2016.